Stouts – U.S. Open Beer Championship

 Perceived Malt Aroma & Flavor: Coffee-like roasted barley and roasted malt aromas are prominent.
 Initial malt and light caramel flavors give way to a distinctive dry-roasted bitterness in the finish.

-Perceived Hop Aroma & Flavor: Should not be perceived
+Perceived Hop Aroma & Flavor: Low to medium-low.

 Perceived Bitterness: May be analytically high, but the perception is lessened by malt sweetness.